 It is not just cities taking advantage of these new GPS maps.
 Many private snow removal companies are using tracking devices to help keep their teams on schedule and allow customers to know when to expect a crew at their property.
 With this system, customers can get real-time updates from their snow removal company.
 Team leaders are even sending out plowing updates by text or providing pictures of completed jobs to clients.
 These updates allow you to know that the job was completed on time and up to your specifications.

-The Importance of Ice and Snow Removal
+Technology Improve The Importance of Ice and Snow Removal

 While not everyone depends on these new methods, keeping your sidewalks and driveways free from ice and snow is vital.
 It is your responsibility to clear these dangers from your property.
 Whether you have the latest technology or old-fashioned tools, winter is the time to keep everyone safe from these icy and snowy dangers.

-Your Professional Snow Removal Company
+Your Professional Technology Company that Improves Snow Removal

 If you are ready for someone else to handle those winter chores, call the experienced team at Charlestown Landscaping.
 From snowplowing to ice removal, we are the best snow removal company in the area.
 For a consultation, please fill out the contact form or give us a call at (610) 608-3965.